FloskelSalomon/quapos/README.md

 - Statistical data analysis

 ### 5 System requirements
 The provided code was written in Python (3.9.16) [jupyter-lab](https://github.com/jupyterlab/jupyterlab) (3.6.1).
 The provided notebooks were heavily tested in Windows 10.
 The pixel classifier was trained and applied to image data using [APOC](https://github.com/haesleinhuepf/apoc).
 The notebooks rely on different software packagaes from [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) (version 0.8.1 was used here) which was installed in a virtual environment using [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) (1.1.0).
+A RAM of at least 8 GB is recommended.

 ### 6 Installation guide
 To use the provided code it is recommended to create a virtual environment with a conda distribution.
 We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following description of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
 Additionally, it is recommended to install the devbio-napari environment along with seaborn `mamba create --name devbio-napari-env python=3.9 devbio-napari seaborn -c conda-forge`.
 Alternatively, the environment could also be recreated with the provided yml file and the command `mamba env create -f quapos-lm.yml`